Initiative A, Objective 4: Recruit the best students for Stetson University

 “I’m trying to find pathways to peace,” Michal Homza, a graduate of Stetson University’s LL.M. in International Law program, explains of his research on the connection of international organizations to international peace and security.

-Heading into the summer months, the Enrollment Management team indicated improvements in completed applications, transfer recruitment and deposits, honor student testing averages and Open House visitors over 2016, as well as support for FTIC students, desipite FAFSA changes this past academic year.
+Heading into the summer months, the Enrollment Management team indicated improvements in completed applications, transfer recruitment and deposits, honor student testing averages and Open House visitors over 2016, as well as support for FTIC students, despite FAFSA changes this past academic year.

 Stetson University graduated its largest class for the second year in a row.
 A record 879 students graduated from Stetson in DeLand in May 2017, including 687 undergraduate students and 192 graduate students.
 The total number of graduates sets a new record for Stetson, up from 830 graduates the prior year.